 Diversity at Duquesne

 Duquesne has a strong commitment to diversity.
-It is seen everyday in our community nearly 9,500 students representing every state, 90 countries and a broad range of diverse backgrounds and experiences.
+It is seen every day in our community of nearly 9,500 students representing every state, 80+ countries and a broad range of diverse backgrounds and experiences.
 At the same time, we are small enough that faculty, staff and students know one another by name and are invested in each other's success.

 We realize that a diverse student population is important in advancing the university's mission.
 Additionally, we recognize the value in teaching our students to embrace diversity in the work that they do.
 This appreciation of different backgrounds, beliefs and talents produces students who are sought after by organizations for their ability to lead and collaborate in a diverse and global environment.

 Below are some of the many resources available to students at Duquesne.